Digipath AI Test

 Step 2: Advanced Cell Preparation

-Quality optimization: Blood, mucus, and debris are removed for clear analysis
+Quality Optimization: Blood, mucus, and debris are removed for clean, interpretable specimens

 Step 3: Whole Slide Imaging